justin-marian/router/README.md

 **Handling Incoming ARP Packets:**

 - Upon receiving an ARP packet, checks its validity and type.
-  - If it's an ARP request, replies with router's MAC address.
+  - `ARP request`, replies with router's MAC address.
-  - If it's an ARP reply: caches sender's IP and MAC addresses or processes waiting packets for the sender's IP with resolved MAC.
+  - `ARP reply`: caches sender's IP and MAC addresses or processes waiting packets for the sender's IP with resolved MAC.

 #### ARP Request